Western world: Modern definitions

 Many anthropologists, sociologists and historians oppose "the West and the Rest" in a categorical manner.
 The same has been done by Malthusian demographers with a sharp distinction between European and non-European family systems.
 Among anthropologists, this includes Durkheim, Dumont, and Lévi-Strauss.
+However, social scientists have pointed to the statistical power of even these coarse categories.
+For example, a study of survey responses in 100 cultures found that a three-category analysis (Western, non-Western, and "sometimes Western") could explain 25% of the variance, whereas splitting the data into 100 cultures explained 32% of the variance.
+This suggests that a broad categorization--despite obviously simplifying over real differences--can still explain a meaningful percentage of the variance across cultures.

 Cultural definition

 The Oxford English dictionary noted that the earliest use of the term "Western world" in the English language was in 1586, found in the writings of William Warner.

 In modern usage, Western world refers to Europe and to areas whose populations largely originate from Europe, through the Age of Discovery's imperialism.